-YEA’s first report, Living in the Margins, is being released today, August 12, 2014!
+YEA’s first report, Living in the Margins, was released August 12, 2014!
 Click on the photo to the right to download the report.

-To mark the report’s release, a press conference will be held today at 11:00 a.m. at the Enoch Pratt Free Library located at 400 Cathedral Street, Baltimore.
+To mark the report’s release, a press conference was held at the Enoch Pratt Free Library located at 400 Cathedral Street, Baltimore.

-A reception and discussion about the YEA report will be held from 5:00-7:00 p.m. at the Windup Space, located at 12 W. North Avenue, Baltimore.
+A reception and discussion about the YEA report was also held at the Windup Space, located at 12 W. North Avenue, Baltimore.

 LGBTQ youth and their allies are encouraged to attend this Speak Up, Speak Out event to hear about the experiences of LGBTQ youth in schools, foster care, and juvenile services, and to learn more about the work of YEA.
 Come listen or share your story: your choice.
 Please contact email@example.com for information and support in holding one in your community.